Tufted titmouse: Breeding and nesting

-Tufted titmice nest in a hole in a tree, either a natural cavity, a human-made nest box, or sometimes an old woodpecker nest.
-They line the nest with soft materials, sometimes plucking hair from live mammals to use as material, a behavior known as kleptotrichy.
+Tufted titmice nest in a hole in a tree, either a natural cavity, a human-made nest box, or sometimes an old woodpecker nest.They line the nest with soft materials, sometimes plucking hair from live mammals to use as material, a behavior known as kleptotrichy.
 If they find snakeskin sheddings, they may incorporate pieces into their nest.
 Eggs measure under 1 inch long and are white or cream-colored with brownish or purplish spots.
-Eggs have an incubation period of 12–14 days; titmice will then remain nestlings for 15–16 days.
+Eggs have an incubation period of 12–14 days; titmice then remain nestlings for 15–16 days.

-The lifespan of the tufted titmouse is approximately 2.1 years, although it can live for more than ten years.
+The lifespan of the tufted titmouse is roughly 2.1 years, although it can live for more than 10 years.
 Average clutch size is five to seven eggs.
-Unlike many birds, the offspring of tufted titmice will often stay with their parents during the winter and even after the first year of their life.
-Sometimes, a bird born the year before will help its parents raise the next year's young.
+Unlike many birds, the offspring of tufted titmice often stay with their parents during the winter and even after the first year of their lives.
+Sometimes, a bird born the year before helps its parents raise the next year's young.

-The tufted titmouse will occasionally hybridize with the black-crested titmouse; the hybridization range is very narrow, however, because of genetic differences.
+The tufted titmouse occasionally hybridizes with the black-crested titmouse; the hybridization range is very narrow, however, because of genetic differences.

 Diet

-Annually, nearly two thirds of the tufted titmouse diet consists of insects.
-During the summer months, caterpillars are an essential part of their diet.
-With respect to nuts and seeds, the tufted titmouse primarily prefers sunflower seeds and will consume suet and peanuts as well.
+Annually, nearly two-thirds of the tufted titmouse diet consists of insects.
+During the summer, caterpillars are an essential part of their diet.
+With respect to nuts and seeds, the tufted titmouse primarily prefers sunflower seeds and consumes suet and peanuts, as well.
 During the fall and winter, the tufted titmouse hoards food.
-When visiting a feeder, tufted titmice take one seed per visit and store seeds within 130 feet of the feeder.
+When visiting a feeder, they take one seed per visit and store seeds within 130 feet of the feeder.

 Status

-From 1966 to 2015 the tufted titmouse population has increased by more than 1.5% per year throughout the northeastern U.S. The current breeding population is estimated to be approximately 8 million.
+From 1966 to 2015, the tufted titmouse population has increased by more than 1.5% per year throughout the northeastern United States.
+The current breeding population is estimated to be around 8 million.
+Since 1988, the tufted titmouse has been assessed for the IUCN Red List, and has always been placed in the Least Concern (or equivalent) (Note: IUCN2.3 used "Low Risk/least concern", while the assessments from 2004 and on used IUCN3.1's "Least Concern") ranking.